-How do we know something is really from the Lord?
+How do we know something IS really from the Lord?

-As we grow in cooperating with the Holy Spirit this becomes a critically important question.
+As we grow in cooperation with the Holy Spirit, the gift of discernment becomes critically important.

-A first step in this process is asking the Lord for wisdom as well as the spiritual gift of discernment of spirits.
+We start by asking the Lord for wisdom as well as the spiritual gift of discernment of spirits.

 In 1 Corinthians 12:10, discernment of spirits is listed as one the gifts of the Holy Spirit.